pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQueryResult.class/README.md

 	cursor := aQueryResult openBrowserCursorFor: anObserver

-anObserver will be subscribed on my changes and new cursor instance will be return to the caller.
+anObserver will be subscribed on my changes and new cursor instance will be returned to the caller.
 When cursor is not needed anymore it should be closed.
 It will unsubscribe observer in addition:

 	cursor close